ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 💡 Titles may not exceed 110 characters, including whitespaces.
 They should avoid the use of acronyms, abbreviations, and unnecessary punctuation where possible.
 Colons and parentheses are not permitted.

-3W Dataset 2.0.0: a realistic and public dataset with rare undesirable real events in oil wells
+3W Dataset 2.0.0 a realistic and public dataset with rare undesirable real events in oil wells

+_Note: The title was revised to comply with formatting guidelines that prohibit the use of colons, parentheses, and unnecessary abbreviations.

 _Note: the use of the acronym **3W** in the title is intentional and beneficial.
 Its meaning will be explained in the Background & Summary Section._